UniversalSaver/CSC111Project2/README.md

 If you're not sure what to do, then I have marked unfnished things with `# TODO`, search for them with whatever method you prefer.

+Remember to run the `sql_processing.py` file to gain access to the database.
+Play with it, we need to figure out how to properly query it.
+To use the script, you need the necessary files downloaded.
+Might add smaller files later for testing purposes...
 # Project Reasoning
 # TODO